exercism/julia/concepts/vector-operations/about.md

 ## Indexing

-Selecting elements of an array by index number has been discussed in previous Concepts.
+Selecting elements of a vector by index number has been discussed in previous Concepts.

 ```julia
 a = collect('A':'Z')  # => 26-element Vector{Char}